 What an inspiring table setup.

 How to Choose Between Glass And Crystal Stemware

 A good consumer should be informed before choosing to invest in either one.

 There are significant differences between crystal and glass.
 Take your time and be informed when investing.
 The choice

-crystal depends on taste and budget and there are great quality choices in both
+between glass and crystal depends on taste and budget and there are great quality choices in both categories.

 Bottom line is: When selecting your stemware and barware choose a pattern that you love from either Glass or Crystal and